vacp2p/rfc/specs/waku/waku-v2.md

 Content filter is matched when a `WakuMessage` `contentTopic` field is the same.

 A filter node SHOULD honor this request, though it MAY choose not to do so.
-If it chooses not to do so it SHOULD tell the light why.
+If it chooses not to do so it MAY tell the light why.
+The mechanism for doing this is currently not specified.
 For notifying the light node a filter node sends a MessagePush message.

 Since such a filter node is doing extra work for a light node, it MAY also account for usage and be selective in how much service it provides.
 This